 1. Pateley to Wath - Park in Pateley Bridge and the path starts to the right hand side of the bridge and then follows the trackbed on right hand side with river on left.
 Return the same way -3 miles

 2. Wath to Ramsgill - Park in lay-by at Wath.
-Follow path on other side of pack horse bridge across filed until reaching Gouthwaite Dam.
+Follow path on other side of pack horse bridge across field until reaching Gouthwaite Dam.
 Then follow track above shore of reservoir to Bouthwaite then Ramsgill returning via road -5 miles

 3.Lofthouse to Goyden - Park in Lofthouse and follow private road to Goyden pot and tunnel.
 Return using footpath on other side of river- 4 miles.

 5. Circuit of Scar House Reservoir - Park in Scar House carpark and follow Yorkshire Water path - 5 miles

 The nearest rail station is Harrogate and the the No 24 bus will give access to Pateley Bridge